 When COVID-related closures began in March 2020, many folks hit the big-box stores to prepare for a couple of weeks of inconvenience.
-Instead, they found themselves working from home permanently while supervising virtual classes and trying to safely take a stroll around the neighborhood on a daily basis.
-The days that followed brought swamped medical resources, a stratospheric real estate market, and a host of generation-defining paradigm shifts, which have created permanent changes in the way we think about our health and our homes.
+Since then, more Americans have been working from home permanently, or at least, more often.
+Much is different since the pandemic began in the US, but nevertheless, it has created permanent changes in the way we think about our health and our homes.

-Now as we prepare for life post-COVID, many homeowners are thinking about ways to make their homes better suited to their new realities.
-Here are a few of the ways that everyone, from experts to individuals, are rethinking interior and exterior spaces, home design, and daily living for the post-pandemic world.
+Here are a few of the ways that everyone, from experts to individuals, are rethinking interior and exterior spaces, home design, and daily living.

 Goodbye Open Concept, Hello Flex Spaces

 For many years, the chopped-up, old-fashioned interior home layout has been out of favor and the open-concept, free-flowing floorplan has been preferred by buyers in virtually every category and market.
-Now, however, the new realities of post-COVID living—including working from home for multiple family members, virtual classrooms, and the need for privacy when spending every minute of every day under the same roof—means that more homeowners will be looking to convert their wide-open spaces into discrete, purpose-driven environments.
+Now, however, as families are still spending more time at home, homeowners are looking to convert their wide-open spaces into discrete, purpose-driven environments.

 Create Separation Between Out There and In Here

-For families who depend on delivery services more than ever before, small covered, enclosed porches will be increasingly popular.
+For families who depend on delivery services more than ever before, small covered, enclosed porches are increasingly popular.
 These provide a sheltered spot for grocery or package delivery without compromising home security.

 Air Purifying and Cleaner Living